 Known as an Ancient energy, it embodies the patience, clarity of mind and wisdom that can only be attained through thoughtfulness and careful and sober consideration.
 Thus, Obatala is also associated with the concept of justice.
 Those operating in this Orisha’s field are often highly intelligent and extremely thoughtful, possessing lofty yet realistic ideals.
 They are the observers and intellectuals among us who strive for peace, truth and clarity above all else.

-Obatala is the the Orisha responsible for molding the physical form of humanity before Oludumare gives us life with his divine breath.
+Obatala is the the Orisha responsible for molding the physical form of humanity before God gives us life with his divine breath.
 He’s always perfectly clean and expresses himself with the presence of Efun (white chalk).
 Liquor and red palm oil are taboo to him and his followers.
-Obatala is the orisha of logic, thought, and clarity and as such children of Obatala are generally logical and “heady.”
+Obatala is the Orisha of logic, thought, and clarity and as such children of Obatala are generally logical and “heady.”

 In fact, children of Obatala invariably require more “alone time” than most other people as their lives are often ruled by their ability to think quietly and process.
 Obatala is symbolized by the color white, white doves and the number 8 and Sunday is said to be his sacred day of the week.